Junkfood-dk/JunkFoodAdmin/supabase/localSupabase_README.md

 ### Develop locally
 To setup and connect to a local instance of supabase do the following.:

-Start by ensuring that supabase cli is installed on you computer.
+Start by ensuring that Supabase CLI is installed on your computer.

 This can be done on Mac by homebrew like this:
 ```shell